Gedney M. Howe, III, P.A.

 Wrongful Death

-Filing a Wrongful Death Claim in South Carolina
+Filing A Wrongful Death Claim In South Carolina

 Wrongful death claims do not intend to assign a value to the life of the deceased, but filing a lawsuit that attaches value to the provisions once secured through the deceased can be an important part of facilitating the healing process.

-Understanding Who Brings a Wrongful Death Lawsuit
+Understanding Who Can Bring A Wrongful Death Lawsuit

 Wrongful death claims require a certain relationship to the deceased.
 For instance, if a friend passes away due to the negligence of another party, a surviving friend may feel a severe emotional loss, but that is not a cause of legal action in South Carolina.